Black Hole Cold Brew: Fermi Degeneracy Pressure: Black Hole Mass

 Lastly, we comment on the compactness.
 For $\alpha(R) = -10$ and $-5$, the compactness for the marginally stable configurations $C = \hat{M}/{\hat R}$ increases with temperature in the high-temperature regime $0.1 \lesssim b \lesssim 0.5$, ranging from $\simeq 0.04$ to $0.075$.
 In the low-temperature regime $b \lesssim 10^{-2}$, the core becomes partially degenerate, and $C$ asymptotes to $\simeq 0.128$, indicating a more compact configuration due to Fermi pressure.
 In contrast, for completely degenerate cores with $\alpha(R) = 0$, the critical compactness decreases with temperature across all regimes; see Appendix~\ref{sec:solution} for details.

-\section{Black hole mass}
+\section{Black Hole Mass}

 With our numerical results as tabulated in Appendix~\ref{sec:solution}, we can calculate the critical mass for marginally stable configurations satisfying $\left<\gamma\right>=\gamma_{\rm cr}$.
+Since the dynamical evolution after reaching the instability leads to horizon formation~\cite{Saijo:2002qt,Shibata:2002br,Shapiro:2002kk}, we assume here that a black hole with the critical mass will form following the onset of instability.
 From Eq.~\ref{eq:Length_scale}, the gravitational mass of the bound sphere is given by

 For given values of degeneracy $\alpha(R)$ and temperature $b=k_BT(R)/mc^2$ at the boundary, there is a corresponding value of $\hat {M}$ for the marginally stable configuration; see Appendix~\ref{sec:solution} for details.
 Consider the high-temperature regime $0.1\leq b\leq0.5$, $\hat{M}\approx(1.42\textup{--}5.95)\times10^{-2}$ for $\alpha(R)=-50$, $\hat{M}\approx(1.42\textup{--}5.95)\times10^{-2}$ for $\alpha(R)=-10$, and $\hat{M}\approx(4.64\textup{--}9.35)\times10^{-2}$ for $\alpha(R)=0$.
 Therefore, in the high-temperature regime, the critical mass is mainly controlled by $\alpha (R)\leq0$, up to a unity factor,